jbkinney/14_sheu/README.md

 results/result_peak_widths.txt
 ```

-which contain the measurements of peak heights and widths height for all of the samples.
-To then make plots, execute the following at the Matlab commandline:
+which contain the measurements of peak heights and widths for all of the samples.
+To then make plots, execute the following at the Matlab command line:

 ```
 >> run script_2_run_analysis.m
 ```

 Currently, line 5 of `script_2_run_analysis.m` sets `run_test_analysis = true`.
 This tells the script to only produce one of each type of plot (for testing purposes).
 To instead have `script_2_run_analysis.m` generate all of the plots shown in the paper, change this line to `run_test_analysis = false`.
-Note: the specific plots to generate are specified in the files `specifications/set_plot_specifications_*.m`.
+Note: the specific plots generated are specified in the files `specifications/set_plot_specifications_*.m`.

 Finally, to remove all files created by these analysis scripts, run